tanmaymishu/express-ts-starter/README.md

 - Adjust the production specific nginx configs in the `nginx.prod.conf` file.

 ### 💅 Upcoming Features:
-- Template engine and view layer.
+- [ ] Template engine and view layer.
-- MongoDB Support and allow swapping between MongoDB and relational DBs.
+- [ ] MongoDB Support and allow swapping between MongoDB and relational DBs.
-- Cookie-based authentication.
+- [ ] Cookie-based authentication.
-- Unified database pagination.
+- [x] Unified database pagination.
+[Done]

 Do you have a significant feature in mind?
 [Create an issue](https://github.com/tanmaymishu/nodejs-starter-ts/issues/new) or [send a pull request](https://github.com/tanmaymishu/nodejs-starter-ts/pulls).